pfgray/paulgray.net/src/pages/2018-08-30---chainable-components/chainable-components.md

 [Chainable Components](https://github.com/pfgray/chainable-components) is an attempt to fill this need, using advanced functional programming techniques.

+Here's me talking to the React DC meetup group about this library.

+`youtube: upUp34fVnvY`

 ## A Chainable API

 Just like Render Props and HOCs, a chainable component abstracts over the logic to produce a value that can be used to render React views.
 The easiest way to create a chainable component is to use `of`: